Makerfabs/Makerfabs_MaLora/readme.md

 This CP2104 USB to Serial Converter is super tiny, a highly-integrated USB-to-UART Bridge Controller providing a simple solution for updating and programming.

-The serial port module has the same pin position as the makerfabs module with no USB port.So just plug it into the hole.
+The serial port module has the same pin position as the makerfabs module with no USB port.
+So just plug it into the hole.

 ![cp2104](md_pic/cp2104-2.png)